Code of Conduct Policy

 Examples (include but are not limited to): inappropriate touching; attempting or threatening physical contact; solicitation for sex; display of sexually explicit materials or sites from the Internet in view of minors; exhibitionism/flashing; excessive public displays of affection.

 (i) Soliciting donations of money; or distributing materials at the Library without prior approval.
-Community organizations may submit literature to the Administration for approval for display in the display racks in the Library.
+Community organizations may submit literature to the Library Director for approval for display in the Library's display racks.
 Soliciting signatures on a petition is allowed outside the library.
 Petitioners may not impede access to the library or alarm, annoy, or harass another patron or staff member.
 Petitions left unattended will be discarded.

 Example (includes but is not limited to): panhandling.